shreeshavp/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-Experience the game of tic-tac-toe with friends
+Experience the game of tic-tac-toe.Play and enjoy with friends!